Stiria rugifrons Grote, 1874

 Yellow Sunflower Moth

-Stiria rugifrons is a distinctive light yellow medium-sized moth (FW length 19 mm) with brown-gray patches along the trailing and outer margins that flies in southern Idaho during the summer in our region.
+Stiria rugifrons is a distinctive, light yellow medium-sized moth (FW length 19 mm) that flies in southern Idaho during the summer in our region.
+It has brown-gray patches along the trailing and outer margins of the forewing.
 The forewing apex is pointed, and there is a slight angle to the outer margin near vein CuA1.
 The forewing is even yellow with small brown-gray patches marking the positions of the lines and spots.
 Larger patches of the same color are present at the posterior base of the wing, on the lower third of the median area, and in the terminal area.
 The transverse lines are incomplete except for the postmedial line which is scalloped between the veins.
 The hindwing is pale gray, gradually darkening toward the margin anterior to vein CuA2 and remaining pale on the inner margin, with a thin brown-gray terminal line and pale fringe.
 The top of the head is yellow, while the thorax is powdery brown-gray.
 The frons has a raised tubercle in the center of a depressed area with a raised rim.